YasinEl/mzRAPP/README.md

 <!-- badges: end -->

-The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP; XCMS, XCMS3, XCMS-online, MZmine 2, MS-DIAL, OpenMS, El-MAVEN,..) in the realm of liquid chromatography high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same dataset.
+The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP; XCMS, XCMS3, MetaboanalystR 3.0, XCMS-online, MZmine 2, MS-DIAL, OpenMS, El-MAVEN,..) in the realm of liquid chromatography high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same dataset.
 Following this assumption mzRAPP can utilize user-provided information on a set of molecules (the more molecules the better) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provided for all (enviPat predicted) isotopologues of those target molecules directly from mzML files.
 The resulting benchmark dataset is used to extract different performance metrics for NPP performed on the same mzML files.
 An overview of mzRAPPs capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.